-Our STEPS Ambassador Orla Murphy, Chartered Engineer at Jaguar Land Rover, believes that engineering is like the real-world application of the sciences and this is what encouraged her to go down the engineering pathway.
+Our STEPS Ambassador Orla Hartley, Chartered Engineer at Jaguar Land Rove, believes that engineering is like the real-world application of the sciences and this is what encouraged her to go down the engineering pathway.

 Read all about how Orla got into engineering below:

 I did the BT Young Scientist competition when I was in Transition Year, and that really encouraged me down the science and engineering road as I had such a good experience of completing a full-scale scientific project while still at school.

 My project came first in the Maths, Physics and Chemistry section of the competition which was a huge encouragement to seriously consider science and engineering going forward.

 I was strong in maths and science subjects, but I also loved music.
 When it came to choosing a career, I was very torn between the two fields.
 Then I discovered a degree in Electronics with Music at the University of Glasgow.